-ut this information is really speaking to you? chings that you, your parish, your region, you on are already doing?
-Mbatidaa s come to mind and boart about what s come to mind and heart, about what possible to support people that have these
+What about this i nformation is really speaking to you?
+What are things t organization are a that you, your parish, your region, you already doing? e to mind and heart, about what e to support people that have these